 April 15.
-2019 – A fire has broken out at Notre-Dame cathedral in Paris and has spread rapidly across the building.
-The spire and roofs have just sadly collapsed.
-We are just speechless!
+2019 – A fire broke out at Notre-Dame cathedral in Paris and spread rapidly across the building.
+Within a few hours the spire and roofs sadly collapsed.
+Fortunately the towers of Notre-Dame were spared by the tragic incident.

 Climbing on the towers of Notre-Dame cathedral is a must-to-do thing when visiting monuments in Paris.
 At the heart of Paris on the Île de la Cité, the majestic and elegant Gothic cathedral lets visitors to reach the Chimera gallery and the top of the South tower.
 You’ll love the breathtaking views over the city and the company of eerie beasts.
 We went up there many times… my last visit took place on a sunny February day.
 Follow the guide!